March 5, 2026

 The initial consultation is your opportunity to interview the attorney and decide if they are the right fit for you.
 This meeting should feel like a conversation, not a sales pitch.
 Come prepared with questions about their experience with boating accidents, their strategy for your case, and how they will communicate with you.
 Pay attention to how they listen and respond.
 Do they explain legal concepts clearly?
 Do you feel comfortable and confident in their abilities?
 A good attorney will make you feel heard and respected from the very first meeting.
 This is your chance to learn more about the legal team and ensure you’re building a partnership based on trust.

-Critical First Steps After a Boating Accident
+What to Do Immediately After a Boating Accident

 The moments after a boating accident are chaotic and disorienting.
 Knowing what to do can protect your health and your legal rights.
 If you find yourself in this situation, focus on these four immediate actions.
 They can make a significant difference in your physical recovery and the outcome of any potential legal claim.